This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 A medical malpractice case is brought when a medical professional or organization has harmed a patient.
 If your child’s cerebral palsy resulted from a mistake that your doctor or another caregiver made, you could have a valid case.

 To prove it, you must show that the defendant failed to provide an adequate standard of care.
-In these cases, you can recover damages for economic and non-economic costs resulting from the negligence.
+You can recover damages for economic and non-economic costs resulting from negligence in these cases.

 Disability Rights and Discrimination Cases

-A child with disabilities may face discrimination, even though there are laws that guarantee disability rights.
+A child with disabilities may face discrimination, even though laws guarantee disability rights.
 Arkansas’s Civil Rights Act and federal laws protect the disabled from discrimination.
 Usually, these cases begin with filing a complaint to the appropriate government agency, but sometimes a lawsuit becomes necessary.

 How to File a Medical Malpractice Lawsuit in Arkansas